Ikon (Australian band)

-Ikon is a band from Melbourne, Australia.
-Ikon blends darkwave and post-punk music, following the footsteps of influences such as Joy Division and early New Order.
+Ikon are an Australian gothic rock band from Melbourne.

 History

 Chris McCarter (vocals, guitar, programming) and Dino Molinaro (bass) began to write songs as high school students in 1988, inspired by their love of alternative music.

-In 1991, the original band name Death in the Dark was replaced by Ikon.
-The band’s original singer Michael Carrodus joined them in creating the first two albums In the Shadow of the Angel (1994) and Flowers for the Gathering (1996), which drew Ikon to the attention of goth music fans in Europe and America through their signing to Apollyon and Metropolis.
+Originally named "Death in the Dark," the band changed its name in 1991 to Ikon.

+The band's original singer Michael Carrodus joined them in creating the first two albums In the Shadow of the Angel (1994) and Flowers for the Gathering (1996), which drew Ikon to the attention of goth music fans in Europe and America through their signing to Apollyon and Metropolis.
 Music journalist Mick Mercer called them "pioneers in the Gothic genre".

 The band continued to evolve in musical style after the departure of Carrodus in 1997.
-This Quiet Earth (1998) heralded a development in McCarter’s musical composition, spawning popular singles Subversion and Ghost in My Head.
-While the inclusion of electronic elements on the album shook up some fans of the band’s earlier Joy Division-influenced sound, Ikon’s blend of traditional rock with electronics proved original and distinguished them from bands of the era who imitated the first wave of gothic bands.
+This Quiet Earth (1998) heralded a development in McCarter's musical composition, spawning singles Subversion and Ghost in My Head.

-On the Edge of Forever (2001) ushered in a return to live performance.
-Drummer David Burns and guitarist Anthony Griffiths (both of whom joined the band in late-1998) were integral to the development of the album, which abandoned the electronic experimentation of This Quiet Earth and returned to Ikon’s rock roots.
-Nevertheless, DAC charting singles such as The Shallow Sea revealed further nuances to the band’s musical capacities, with its acoustic, dreamy melody.
+The release of On the Edge of Forever (2001) lead to a return to live performance.
+Drummer David Burns and guitarist Anthony Griffiths (both of whom joined the band in late-1998) were integral to the development of the album, which abandoned the electronic experimentation of This Quiet Earth and returned to Ikon's original rock genre.